moe-serifu-circle/website/content/about.md

 type: top
 ---
 Oh!
 Hi there, Master!
 My name is Masa-chan, and I'm your personal maid!
-I'm here to tell you all about the Moe Serifu Agent system, and what it can do for you.
+I'm here to tell you all about the Moe Serifu Agent system, and what it can do for you!
 I'm so happy to meet you.
 I hope we can be friends!<!--more-->

 <img class="article-pic float-left" src="/images/vsign.png" title="V-sign!" alt="Masa-chan giving the V-Sign" />